U.S. Route 17 in South Carolina

 U.S. Highway 17 (US 17) is a part of the United States Numbered Highway System that runs north–south from Punta Gorda, Florida to Winchester, Virginia.
 In South Carolina, it is a 221 mi major highway that travels near the Atlantic Ocean.
-Beginning from the Georgia state line at the Savannah River, US 17 enters South Carolina in Jasper County, where it intersects with Interstate 95 (I-95).
+Beginning from the Georgia state line on the Little Back River near Savannah, Georgia, US 17 enters South Carolina in Jasper County, where it intersects with Interstate 95 (I-95).
 The route goes through Hardeeville.
 It merges with I-95 until Point South, then heads east into Beaufort County, through the ACE Basin, and eventually reaches Charleston.
 There, US 17 crosses the Ashley and Cooper rivers, crossing the Arthur Ravenel Jr. Bridge and becoming a major route through Mount Pleasant.
 Continuing through the Francis Marion National Forest, it reaches Georgetown.
 Then it follows the Grand Strand, bypassing Myrtle Beach before entering North Carolina near Calabash.